-Your stomach is located under your breastbone by the lower rib cage.
-Sometimes after eating, you will feel tightness or pressure in this area, signaling that you are full.
-Listen to your body.
+After eating you will have different fullness cues signaling that you are full; these will likely be different than the fullness cues you are familiar with.
+Listen to your body; signs of fullness include slight pressure in your chest, burping, a hiccup, pain/twisting feeling in the stomach, and excess saliva production.
 When you start to feel a sense of fullness, stop eating.
 One extra bite can cause discomfort, pain, nausea or even vomiting.
 If you experience any of these issues, try to identify the cause to prevent them from occurring again: